Photic sneeze reflex: Vehicle operation

-A fit of sneezing while operating a vehicle can cause the operator to lose control of that vehicle, resulting in injury to the person, and damage to the vehicle and/or surroundings.
-In particular, photic sneezing poses a considerable risk to pilots, due to the frequent presence of bright sunlight and the precise reactions needed to successfully control the aircraft.
+A fit of sneezing while operating a vehicle can cause the operator to lose control, resulting in injury and damage to the vehicle and/or surroundings.
+In particular, photic sneezing poses a considerable risk to pilots, due to the frequent presence of bright sunlight and the precise reactions needed to control the aircraft successfully.
 For the pilot of a fighter aircraft, if an uncontrollable fit of sneezing were to occur during aerial combat, the pilot could be incapacitated when their situational awareness needs to be greatest.
 A plane landing on an aircraft carrier or shoreline also requires precise movements and quick reflexes.
-The reflection of the sun from surrounding water has a high probability of producing at least one photic sneeze for pilots who have the reflex.
-Any amount of sneezing while attempting to land could cause the pilot to lose control, potentially resulting in disaster.
+The reflection of the sun in surrounding water has a high probability of producing at least one photic sneeze for pilots who have the reflex.
+Any amount of sneezing while landing could cause the pilot to lose control, potentially resulting in disaster.

 Medical procedures

 Uncontrollable fits of sneezing are common in patients under propofol sedation who undergo periocular or retrobulbar injection.